k4vej/flaccurate/README.txt

 				If the database has no record for file - insert it for first time

 Why?
-I am a digital hoarder.
-I have obsessive compulsive tendencies.
-I have a large digital collection of music (>1TB), mostly in flac format.
+I am a digital hoarder, with a digital collection of music >1TB in size, mostly in flac format.
+I have OCD aspirations for curating and maintaining this music collection.
 I have lost my entire digital collection on several occasions over the years.
-These hard won lessons, together with an improved understanding of storage hardware, operating systems and underlying file systems have helped forge my current archival methods and strategies.
+This hard won lesson, together with an improved understanding of storage hardware, operating systems and underlying file systems have helped forge my current archival methods and strategies.
 I now have a resilient architecture with which to store my music collection (and any other files for that matter), for my entire life, without fear of data loss, of even an individual bit.

 This strategy centers around a filesystem with data checksumming (See Appendix: BTRFS) to protect against “bit rot” and storage medium failings in the form of expected uncorrectable read errors.
 In a mirrored RAID configuration, the filesystem is able to detect and automatically correct (or at the very least notify) of any file corruption.
 Combined with the a double layer of application level checksumming provided by the flac file format - corruption has nowhere to hide (See Appendix: FLAC).
 These features combined with a robust backup scheme is about as good as it gets for indefinite lossless digital file archival.